-- Evaporation based on BOM evaporation data and dam surface areas; - Stock watering based on predicted offtake volumes at any point in time; - Construction use based on predicted offtake volumes; - Irrigation use based on site-specific predicted offtake volumes for planned irrigation areas (based on technical work completed as part of an irrigation feasibility study); and - Third party transfers based on production plans.
+- Evaporation based on BOM evaporation data and dam surface areas; - Stock watering based on predicted offtake volumes at any point in time; - Construction use based on predicted offtake volumes;

+- Irrigation use based on site-specific predicted offtake volumes for planned irrigation areas (based on technical work completed as part of an irrigation feasibility study); and - Third party transfers based on production plans.

 It is understood that well performance will vary over time and the water balance model will be adapted and adjusted accordingly.
 The water balance model then provides a prediction of water levels in dams over time, which can be used for predicting when additional dams or irrigation areas may be required, or conversely when water is unlikely to be available for an offtake.
-Senex do not currently propose to discharge to streams, and would pursue an amendment to the State Environmental Authority, appropriately supported with site specific studies, should this disposal option be required at any time in future.
+Senex do not currently propose to discharge to streams and would pursue an amendment to the State Environmental Authority (appropriately supported with site specific studies) should this disposal option be required at any time in future.

 Any production peaks can be managed by transferring produced water to neighbouring proponents, under licence and existing commercial agreements.
-Plans for the initial phase are anticipated to allow disposal of ~1400 ML p.a. within the Glenora and Eos blocks alone.

 Discussions with landowners will be ongoing to understand water consumption requirements (quality, quantity, profile) and to collaboratively plan produced water storage infrastructure.
-These beneficial use schemes will be expanded to suit the produced water volumes in those areas.
+These beneficial use schemes may be expanded to suit the produced water volumes in those areas.
 Existing water use opportunities include small scale stock-watering, irrigation and feedlot water supply.
 The water modelling will be managed progressively as the fields are developed.